MIT-LCP/mimic-website/content/about/roadmap.md

 # Roadmap

-Our aim is to include data that supports all research with the potential to improve patient outcomes.
+Our aim is to include data that supports all research which aims to improve knowledge surrounding critical care.
 MIMIC currently contains data such as:

 - Laboratory measurements from within the hospital (i.e. inpatient) and from clinics (i.e. outpatient)
 - Charted observations during a patient's stay in the intensive care unit